SylviaOne/Repo-hub/README.md

-## Why do trees seem suspicious on sunny days?
-Dunno, they're just a bit shady.
+## Why was the broom late for the meeting?
+He overswept.